sdiehl/prm/README.md

 # Process Reward Model

 This is a library for training and evaluating **process reward models** and then using them to guide inference with process-guided decoding.
-We can currently use them for:
+We can currently use the following decoding methods:

-* Best-of-N decoding
+* *Best-of-N decoding*
-* Tree search decoding
+* *Tree search decoding*
-* Rollout Tree Search decoding (experimental)
+* *Rollout Monte Carlo Tree Search decoding* (experimental)

 ## Overview